rk254305/rk254305/README.md

 👀 I’m interested in Data Science

-🌱 I’m currently Deep Learning
+🌱 I’m currently Working as Data Scientist

 💞️ I’m looking to work with some big companies